-The Mountain Association connects businesses and organizations with other experts who can give you the support and customized training you need.
-We also connect you to workshops and other resources that can help you succeed.
+The Mountain Association’s Business Support program connects businesses and organizations with consultants who can give you the support and customized training you need.
+We can also connect you to workshops and other resources that can help you succeed.

 What are some examples of what business consulting can do for you?

-- Partnering with a systems and scheduling expert thrilled one client’s employees because it made their lives and jobs easier.
+- Working with a systems and scheduling expert thrilled one client’s employees because it made their lives and jobs easier.

 Connect with experts in: